MoeraOrg/moeraorg.github.io/overview/naming.md

 ## Signing key invalidation

 The private signing key must always be present on the home node to be able to sign messages.
-What to do, if due to some security breach it is stolen?
+What to do if due to some security breach it is stolen?

 If the updating key is not stored in the computer, it will be safe.
 The